harish-udhay/Animal-Intrusion-Detection-System/README.md

 ###### Code definition

-hello.sh is bash shell code that orchestrates the entire process publisher.c - code to publish the data to publisher topic in MQTT server subscriber.c - code to receive the data from publisher topic in MQTT server pipe.h - code to initialize a pipe communication between the device and MQTT server finalov.cpp - code to capture and analyze the video feed received from the cameras main.c - code to control and manipulate the camera  movements
+   hello.sh is bash shell code that orchestrates the entire process publisher.c - code to publish the data to publisher topic in MQTT server subscriber.c - code to receive the data from publisher topic in MQTT server pipe.h - code to initialize a pipe communication between the device and MQTT server finov.cpp - code to capture and analyze the video feed received from the cameras main.c - code to control and manipulate the camera  movements